What You Need to Know About the National Private School Voucher Proposal

 What is in the national school voucher proposal?

-The U.S. House of Representatives’ proposed national school voucher program would divert $20 billion of taxpayer dollars over four years to pay for private education expenses using the federal tax code.
-This would be achieved by creating significant tax incentives for wealthy donors to contribute to a fund that would reimburse families for private education expenses.
-This would be accomplished by rewarding individuals that make charitable contributions to an intermediary organization called Scholarship Granting Organizations (SGOs) with a dollar-for-dollar tax credit.
+The program is designed to reward individuals that make charitable contributions to intermediary organizations called Scholarship Granting Organizations (SGOs) with a dollar-for-dollar tax credit up to $1,700 per individual.
 This new tax credit is roughly three times as generous as what an individual would receive from donations to every other charitable cause.
-As a result, the proposal privileges school voucher donations over donations to organizations that help people in our local communities like veterans’ organizations, homeless shelters, houses of worship, food banks, and domestic violence shelters.2
+As a result, the proposal privileges school voucher donations over donations to organizations that help people in our local communities like veterans’ organizations, homeless shelters, houses of worship, food banks, and domestic violence shelters.3

 The national school voucher will disproportionately subsidize wealthy families’ private school tuition.